 The improvements include:

-- “Plain language throughout to improve taxpayer understanding.”
+- “Plain language throughout to improve understanding of the taxpayer.”

-- “The ability to target either a tax due amount close to zero or a refund amount.”
+- “The capability to target either a refund amount or a tax due amount close to 0.”
 This can be adjusted according to your needs.

 - “A new progress tracker to help a user know how much more information they need to enter.”
 You can save your estimate at any time and come back to it.